 80% of a company’s revenue will come from just 20% of the existing customers.

-The rising significance attached to retention strategies led Himanshu Dilip Kulkarni, Director of Sales, India at AppsFlyer, and Ashwin SL, Head of Marketing, MoEngage to explain the role of ROI-focused app retention strategies and practices in marketing through real-life data and examples.
+The rising significance attached to customer retention strategies led by Himanshu Dilip Kulkarni, the Director of Sales, India at AppsFlyer, and Ashwin SL, Head of Marketing at MoEngage to explain the role of ROI-focused app retention strategies and practices in marketing through real-life data and examples.

 Take a look at the webinar recording here: